Everything marketers need to know about customer retention

 With so many industry commentators pointing to the need for customer retention, the question of how to shift strategy focus to meet these needs is a poignant one.
 Here are three simple ways marketers can begin to make the shift:

-– Work hard at customer onboarding – to lessen the gulf between winning new customers and retaining long term ones, onboarding can be a good way to start.
-For Business2Community, rather than simply congratulating yourself on a sale, marketers should use the same marketing automation software that initially won customers to now show them around and help them get the most out of their purchase.
+To lessen the gulf between winning new customers and retaining long term ones, onboarding can be a good way to start.
+For Business2Community, rather than simply congratulating yourself on a sale, marketers should do more.
+Using the same marketing automation software that initially won customers can then show them around.
+It can help them get the most out of their purchase.
 Through welcome emails, video tutorials or feedback from others, new customers can be nurtured into loyal ones and fed into retention figures.

-– Think small – No matter the size of your organisation, thinking small and personalised is sound advice when looking to boost customer retention.
+No matter the size of your organisation, thinking small and personalised is sound advice when looking to boost retention.
 For Customer Think, ‘the key is to understand that the strongest bond is between two people and people are what create a successful customer retention strategy.’
-It is suggested that segmenting customers means CRM platforms and strategies can be better targeted for personalisation, while team incentives for retaining customers, rather than simply for acquisition, can result in a change in organisational culture from within.
+It is suggested that segmenting customers means CRM platforms and strategies can be better targeted for personalisation.
+Team incentives for retaining customers, rather than simply for acquisition, can result in a change in organisational culture from within.

-– Become a source of content – Content marketing is used for many strategy aims, but its value to customer retention should not be underestimated.
-With brands now seen as much more than an entity which sells products or services, content can be used to provide added value to customers demanding that extra mile.
-For Inc, becoming a source of information and education for customers can be a great way to maintain interest in and loyalty to your brand, in a way that goes deeper than sales figures.
+Content marketing is used for many strategy aims, but its value to customer retention should not be underestimated.
+Brands are now seen as much more than an entity which sells products or services.
+Content can be used to provide added value to customers demanding that extra mile.
+For Inc, becoming a source of information and education for customers can be a great way to maintain interest in and loyalty to your brand. , in a way that goes deeper than sales figures.

-Brands will always look to gain new customers, but with so much competition across sectors, perhaps customer retention could be the key to gaining that competitive edge and securing long term growth and loyalty.
+Brands will always look to gain new customers.
+With so much competition across sectors, customer retention could be the key to gaining that competitive edge.
+It should help secure long term growth and loyalty.